 In an effort to organize the qualities needed by healthcare professionals, the Healthcare Leadership Alliance (HLA), which is comprised of various healthcare organizations, categorized the (now) 802 identified competencies into five core domains:

-Those drawn to the healthcare profession can use the HLA competency directory to conduct a self-assessment to determine strengths and weaknesses, which can be tailored and fortified through experience and higher education such as the Online Master of Science in Health Care Administration at Utica College.
-Before assessing one's self or making a determination about how best to apply the competencies, one must first understand the nature of each core competency category and how it applies to the field of healthcare.
+Those drawn to the healthcare profession can use the HLA competency directory to conduct a self-assessment to determine strengths and weaknesses, which can be tailored and fortified through experience and higher education such as the Online Master of Healthcare Administration at Utica College.
+Before assessing one's self or making a determination about how best to apply the competencies, one must first understand the nature of each core competency category and how it applies to the field of healthcare

 Communication and Relationship Management